If you can, take control of when you retire

 Talk about retiring

-Retirement is a hugely transitional period, that can be daunting for some so it’s vital that you talk to your loved ones about your retirement plans.
+Retirement is a hugely transitional period that can be daunting for some people.
+It’s so important to talk to your loved ones about your retirement plans.
 What will it mean for your partner, your children, your grandchildren?
 Your partner may have different expectations of your retirement than you.
-Discuss you’re plans with your partner and family as your retirement will affect them too.
+Discuss your plans with your partner and family as your retirement will affect them too.
 Many of the larger companies have retirement programmes to help employees with the transition.
-Speak to your employer about when you’re due to retire and ask if they have a programme you can engage with.
+Speak to your employer about when you’re due to retire.
+Ask HR if they have a programme you can engage with.